ReesMorrison/NetlifyBlogThemes/content/post/2021-11-22-thinking-from-interior-at-aracharon-a-painting-by-edourd-manet/ThinkingInterior.md

 ---
-title: Thinking, from "Interior at Aracharon," a painting by Edourd Manet
+title: Thinking, from "Interior at Aracharon," a painting by Edouard Manet
 author: Rees Morrison
 date: '2021-11-22'
 slug: []